 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got an interesting take on Advance Wars, an atmospheric puzzle game, and a space-based MOBA.
+Today we've got a unique platforming, a cave-based navigation game, a sarcastic take on Simon Says, a circular twitch game, and a space-based MOBA.
 Read More

 Remember when we had watches that didn't run apps?
 What dark days those were.
 Of course, now we have the problem of finding good apps for our watches.
 Google doesn't really make it easy to find everything with Android Wear support, but that's what these little (big) roundups are all about.
 Here are all the best Android Wear apps and watch faces we've come across recently.
 Read More

 We're mere days away from the spookiest of holidays (other than Arbor Day, don't get me started), and you can make your Android Wear device more festive with these five new Halloween watch faces.
 There are scary cemeteries, creepy disembodied eyes, pumpkins, and gore galore.
 Read More